willmac321/dideroDemo/README.md

 ## Demo project for uploading a file

-Demo of uploading a pdf file to aserver.
-Only runs locally.
-Will return a dataset and show a frequency of words in the pdf.
+Demo of uploading a pdf file to aserver that only runs locally.
+There's an example invoice pdf that I nabbed of the internet for example purposes in the root folder.

+On completions, it will return a dataset and show a frequency of words in the pdf.

 ### to get started